michelled/weavly.org/src/activities/what-are-directions-to-me-1.md

 ---
-title: 'Beginning, middle, and end'
+title: Beginning, middle, and end
 type: Unplugged
 experience: No Coding Experience
 subject: Games
+relatedActivities:
+  - Fixing a sequence
+  - Sequencing in daily activities
-description: 'In this activity, players understand and practice sequencing'
+description: In this activity, players understand and practice sequencing.
 whatYouNeed: |-
   ### Tools